rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 ### Large Language Models

-The foundation is large language models—AI systems trained on vast amounts of text that can understand and generate human language with remarkable fluency.
+The foundation is large language models-AI systems trained on vast amounts of text that can understand and generate human language with remarkable fluency.
 Models like GPT-4, Claude, and Gemini can engage in nuanced conversations, reason through complex problems, and produce coherent outputs across virtually any domain.

 These models provide agents with their cognitive capabilities: the ability to understand instructions, reason about goals, evaluate options, and communicate results.
 Without sophisticated language understanding, agents would be limited to narrow, pre-programmed behaviors.

 ### Tool Use and APIs

 Agents need to act, not just think.
-The development of reliable tool use—where AI models can invoke external capabilities through APIs and function calls—gives agents their hands.
+The development of reliable tool use-where AI models can invoke external capabilities through APIs and function calls-gives agents their hands.
 An agent can browse the web, send emails, query databases, create documents, and interact with virtually any digital system that exposes an interface.

 The standardization of these interfaces, particularly through frameworks like OpenAI's function calling and Anthropic's tool use, has made it practical to give agents broad capabilities without custom integration for each action.

 ### Memory and Context

-Early AI systems had no memory—each interaction started fresh.
+Early AI systems had no memory-each interaction started fresh.
 Modern agents can maintain context across sessions through conversation history, semantic memory systems, and long-term knowledge stores.
 This persistence transforms agents from isolated interactions into ongoing relationships.

 An agent that remembers your preferences, your projects, your relationships, and your history becomes increasingly valuable over time.
 Memory is what allows agents to become personalized rather than generic.